Minimal Euler Characteristics of 4-manifolds with 3-manifold groups: Introduction

-In particular, (1.3) holds when $M$ is orientable. \end{theorem}
+In particular, (\ref{1.4}) holds when $M$ is orientable. \end{theorem}

-The third one confirms the question asked by Hillman above, and in fact we prove a stronger result. \begin{theorem} Suppose $M$ is a compact 3-manifold with prime decomposition described as in (1.1) and (i)-(iv).
-Let $\pi=\pi_1(M)$, then
+The third result confirms the question asked by Hillman above, and in fact we prove a stronger result. \begin{theorem} Suppose $M$ is a compact 3-manifold with prime decomposition described as in (\ref{1.2}) and (i)-(iv).
+Let $\pi=\pi_1(M)$, if $\pi$ contains no $2$-torsions, then